Dead Bug Creek

 I created over a dozen characters, four distinct environments with individual locations, and a small mountain of props.
 All began as exploratory sketches, usually in service of an existing story element or mechanic.
 Many characters and locations were based on my experiences growing up in my hometown of Dewey-Humboldt in central Arizona.

 Having a tight iteration loop for environment art and a solid character workflow has been key to building Dead Bug Creek into something larger than we originally imagined.
 Along with creating all 2D and 3D assets, I also evaluate our budget for a particular model (regarding both time for its creation and technical constraints).

 I handle the complete loop for authoring character assets.
 Usually beginning from concept design, turnarounds, and emotion sheets to final models, textures, custom shaders, rigs, and blendshapes.
 Once in Unity, I'll configure the model, hook up its animations and evaluate if there are any visual effects or custom shaders the asset will need.

 We use a phoneme system paired with emotive blendshapes for our characters, integrated using a powerful package for Unity called LipSync.
 It has a semi-procedural workflow which breaks down to a series of simple classes we call with our custom AI system.
 I did modeling, blendshapes, plugin integration, animation timing, and first passes of integrating it with our AI system.
-Below are a couple examples of the extremes for each phoneme and emotive animation NPCs.
+Above are a couple examples of the extremes for each phoneme and emotive animation NPCs.

 Dead Bug Creek takes my childhood experiences and combines them with stylistic influences from Chuck Jones, the Fleischer Brothers and Ren & Stimpy cartoons.
 With a background in illustration, it felt natural to pursue a stylized look and feel.
 We also found saturated color and life-size stylized environments felt more comfortable and accessible in VR than photorealistic art direction.